 You can manage address types in “System Settings” > “Contacts” > “Address Types”.

 This screen shows a list of address types that were created in Yesplan.
 There is one list of address types for both people and organizations.
 The list is in alphabetical order.

-One address type will always be set as default for people and for organizations.
-The default address type is the address type that will be selected when creating a new person or organization.
-(You can of course always select another address type for the contact.
+One address type is always set as default for people and for organizations.
+The default address type is the address type that will be selected automatically when creating a new person or organization.
+You can of course always select another address type for the contact.

 When checking whether an address type name is unique, Yesplan will also look in the trash to see if an address type with that name already exists.

 In “System Settings” > “Contacts” > “Preferences” you can set several options to your preferences to make working with contacts more efficient: